BaileyDalton007/discord_rnn/README.md

 ![image](https://user-images.githubusercontent.com/59097689/172444544-2d4e6971-e264-4945-a849-cb1b6d878868.png)

+The output of `discord_export_cleanup.py` tells us that we have `6353` rows of training data to train our model on, which is quite low.
+That is another problem that will be fixed in the next section.

 Before messages can be passed to the model, they need to be padded to a uniform length, tokenized, and made into word vectors,